 What is PCOS?

-Exercise can help with PCOS as it can boost your metabolism and also regulate hormones.
+Exercise can help with PCOS by boosting your metabolism and regulating hormones.
 It can be said that exercise is one of the "best treatments" for every aspect of PCOS.

 Why is exercise important for people with PCOS?

 Exercise can help with PCOS in a number of ways as it:

 - helps to balance hormones

 - increases the metabolism

 The above points illustrate that exercise can be used as a treatment option for every symptom of PCOS.